yuriy-chumak/ol/README.md

 ------------

 Ol can be embed in your project.
-It supports direct calls of external C functions for 32- and 64-bit platforms with full callables support.
+It supports direct calls of external C functions for 32- and 64-bit platforms with full callables (callbacks) support.

 Please check the next code as a sample: